Deep Learning for Wildfire Risk Prediction: Integrating Remote Sensing and Environmental Data: Data

-For example, \cite{chen_how_2016} used large-scale sea surface temperature anomalies to predict the severity of the fire season in South America on a seasonal time scale.
-Their research found that using a single ocean climate index could predict approximately {48}\% of the global burned area in the three months or longer period before the peak burning month.
-In a study by \cite{jaafari_wildfire_2019} conducted in the Zagros ecoregion of Western Iran, they used three climate conditions: annual temperature, rainfall, and wind effect.
+Climate conditions are widely used in wildfire risk prediction.
+Specifically, \cite{chen_how_2016} used large-scale sea surface temperature anomalies to predict the severity of the fire season in South America on a seasonal time scale.
+Their study found that using a single ocean climate index could predict about 48\% of the burned area globally for up to three months or longer before the peak burning month.
+In a study by \cite{jaafari_wildfire_2019} in the Zagros ecoregion of western Iran, they used three climate conditions: annual temperature, rainfall, and wind effects.
 However, the results showed that only the annual temperature parameter was relatively important.
-Similarly, \cite{naderpour_wildfire_2020} studied the Northern Beaches region of New South Wales, Australia, and used three climate factors: annual rainfall, annual humidity, and annual wind speed. \cite{holdrege_wildfire_2024} conducted research on the big sagebrush region in 13 western states of the United States and used three climate factors: mean annual temperature, annual precipitation, and the proportion of summer (Jun-Aug) precipitation to the annual total precipitation.
-The study found that areas with low summer precipitation proportions and moderate to high annual precipitation and high temperatures had the highest probability of wildfire occurrence.
-Similarly, \cite{aldersley_global_2011} used annual cumulative precipitation, annual lightning frequency, monthly precipitation frequency, monthly average temperature, and climate data from the British Atmospheric Data Centre (BADC) to study the drivers of monthly area burned at global and regional scales.
-They found that climate factors such as high temperature, moderate precipitation, and dry spells were the most important drivers at the global scale. \cite{mansuy_contrasting_2019} conducted a study on the United States and Canada and found that climate variables were the dominant controls on area burned for most ecoregions, both within and outside protected areas, surpassing landscape and human factors.
-The climate data used in their study included mean annual precipitation, mean annual relative humidity, the Hargreave climatic moisture deficit (an annual integrative measure of energy and moisture), and degree-days below 18 °C. \cite{abdollahi_explainable_2023} conducted wildfire prediction research in the Gippsland region of Victoria state, Australia, and found that humidity, wind speed, and rainfall were the most influential factors in wildfire prediction.
-In the study by \cite{zhao_important_2021}, data from over 600 meteorological stations located in forest, grassland, and shrub-covered areas were used to calculate two drought indices, i.e., Keetch-Bryam Drought Index and Standardized Precipitation Index.
-These indices were then masked using global-scale data on the PDSI to evaluate long-term wildfire risk in China.
-The research findings indicated that drought indices showed a stronger correlation with seasonal and annual fire occurrences compared to climate indicators such as temperature and precipitation.
+Similarly, \cite{naderpour_wildfire_2020} studied the northern beaches of New South Wales, Australia, using three climate factors: annual rainfall, annual humidity, and annual wind speed. \cite{holdrege_wildfire_2024} studied the Great Basin sagebrush regions across 13 western U.S. states and used three climate factors: annual mean temperature, annual precipitation, and the proportion of summer (June to August) precipitation to total annual precipitation.
+The study found that areas with low summer precipitation proportion, medium to high annual precipitation, and high temperatures had the highest wildfire probability.
+Similarly, \cite{aldersley_global_2011} used annual cumulative precipitation, annual lightning frequency, monthly precipitation frequency, monthly average temperature, and climate data from the British Atmospheric Data Centre (BADC) to study the drivers of monthly fire area on a global and regional scale.
+They found that climate factors such as high temperatures, moderate precipitation, and drought were the most important drivers globally. \cite{mansuy_contrasting_2019} conducted a study across the U.S. and Canada.
+They found that climate variables were the primary control factors controlling burned area in most ecoregions, both inside and outside protected areas, surpassing landscape and anthropogenic factors.
+The climate data used in their study included annual average precipitation, annual average relative humidity, the Hargreaves climate moisture deficit (an annual measure of energy and moisture), and degree days below 18°C. \cite{abdollahi_explainable_2023} conducted a wildfire prediction study in the Gippsland region of Victoria, Australia, and found that humidity, wind speed, and rainfall were the most influential factors in wildfire prediction. \cite{zhao_important_2021} used data from over 600 meteorological stations in forest, grassland, and shrubland areas to calculate two drought indices, the Keetch-Byram Drought Index and the Standardized Precipitation Index.
+They then used global-scale PDSI data to mask these indices and assess long-term wildfire risk in China.
+The results showed that drought indices had a stronger correlation with seasonal and annual fire occurrences compared to climate indicators such as temperature and precipitation.